 Technical Master Plan - Since the emphasis of a Campus Master Plan is to provide an overall vision of the proposed capital improvements rather than specific detailed engineering design plans, it is recommended that a phased technical master plan be created in order to support the long-term civil and utility infrastructure of the campus.
 This should occur in those campus sub-areas where future capital improvement project funding is programmed.
 The Campus Master Plan includes conceptual stormwater accommodation and utility system exhibits that depict the current mainline locations that provide service to the campus.
 These conceptual basins and mainline locations should be protected in future capital improvement project decision-making.
-It is recommended that the technical plan assess grading and storm drainage, domestic water and sanitary sewer systems in greater detail to confirm their capacities and operating needs as they directly relate to a planned capital improvement.
+It is recommended that the technical plan assess grading and storm drainage, domestic water and sanitary sewer systems in greater detail to confirm their capacities and operating needs as they directly relate to a planned capital improvement project, as well as the sub-area of campus affected by the planned improvement.
 In this way the detailed funded capital improvement project impacts can be identified as part of an area wide condition.